 response.json() – Python requests

-response.json() returns a JSON object of the result (if the result was written in JSON format, if not it raises an error).
-Python requests are generally used to fetch the content from a particular resource URI.
-Whenever we make a request to a specified URI through Python, it returns a response object.
+Python requests are generally used to fetch the content from a particular resource URL.
+Whenever we make a request to a specified URL through Python, it returns a response object.
 Now, this response object would be used to access certain features such as content, headers, etc. This article revolves around how to check the response.json() out of a response object.
 It is one of the most used methods in the requests module.

 How to use response.json() using Python requests?

-There are many libraries to make an HTTP request in Python, which are httplib, urllib, httplib2, treq, etc., but requests is the one of the best with cool features.
-If any attribute of requests shows NULL, check the status code using below attribute.
+There are many libraries to make an HTTP request in Python, which are httplib, urllib, httplib2, treq, etc., but requests are one of the best with cool features.
+If any attribute of requests shows NULL, check the status code using the below attribute.

-If status_code doesn’t lie in range of 200-29.
-You probably need to check method begin used for making a request + the url you are requesting for resources.
+If status_code doesn’t lie in the range of 200-29.
+You probably need to check the method begin used for making a request + the URL you are requesting for resources.